ioggstream/python-course/connexion-101/070-connexion-throttling-headers.md

 # Throttling headers

-Service management is an essential component of a stable API Ecosystem.
+Service management is key for the reliability of an API ecosystem.

-Basic compontents for service management are communicating:
+Basic components for service management communicates:

 - when you are not operational, and explicit how long it will take to be up and running again;